Sienci-Labs/Resources/longmill/advanced/ytsb-lm-inductive-sensors.md

 On gSender, the process for limit switch homing is very similar to touch plate probing.
 This is what happens on the LongMill when you run the homing cycle:

 <ol>
-  <li aria-level="1">Machine moves up quickly in the Z-axis, until the switch gets triggered</li>
+  <li>Machine moves up quickly in the Z-axis, until the switch gets triggered</li>
-  <li aria-level="1">Machine retracts slightly, moves up slowly in the Z-axis, until switch gets triggered again</li>
+  <li>Machine retracts slightly, moves up slowly in the Z-axis, until switch gets triggered again</li>
-  <li aria-level="1">Machine quickly moves diagonally across table to upper right corner, until the switch gets triggered</li>
+  <li>Machine quickly moves diagonally across table to upper right corner, until the switch gets triggered</li>
-  <li aria-level="1">Machine retracts slightly, slowly moves diagonally across table to upper right corner, until switch gets triggered again</li>
+  <li>Machine retracts slightly, slowly moves diagonally across table to upper right corner, until switch gets triggered again</li>
 </ol>

 If this process completes without any errors, you have successfully homed your machine!